How to Buy Property in Germany

-If you’re an expat looking for a long-term home abroad, or simply looking to invest in a stable property market, you might be wondering: Can I buy property in Germany as a foreigner?
+If you’re an expat looking for a long-term home abroad, or simply looking to invest in a stable property market, you might be wondering: Can I buy an apartment in Germany as a foreigner?
 The short answer is, yes.
-One of the great incentives to buying real estate in Germany is that the property market is open to both foreign and domestic investors.
+One of the great incentives to buying property in Germany is that the real estate market is open to both foreign and domestic investors.
 While the home ownership rates in Germany are relatively low (51.5% in 2018), mostly due to favourable tenancy laws, the stability of the real estate market in Germany along with comparatively affordable property means that it remains an attractive investment.
 However, there are several things you should keep in mind as you start your search.

 Taxes, counselling, and notary costs